 These Are the Sites You Can’t Miss From Your Favorite Romantic Films

 There’s no denying that everyone has different taste when it comes to romantic gestures.
 Some people love PDA and others prefer to express their love more privately.
 Some enjoy a night in with Netflix and a big, comfy blanket while others prefer jetting off to an exciting new destination.
 Of course, there are also people who love all of the above!

-Regardless of how you choose to express your love this Valentine’s Day, and whether you’re a hopeless romantic or hate cheesy gestures with all your heart, these sites from the world’s best romantic films will excite even the most curmudgeon of humans.
+Regardless of how you choose to express your love, and whether you’re a hopeless romantic or hate cheesy gestures with all your heart, these sites from the world’s best romantic films will excite even the most curmudgeon of humans.

 New York City

 Perhaps one of the most iconic movie scenes ever filmed and most definitely the most memorable scene of When Harry Met Sally was filmed at Katz’s Delicatessen when Sally demonstrates to Harry how to “fake it” whilst eating her coleslaw.
 This scene led to two very famous lines.
 One spoken by someone at a nearby table who says, “I’ll have what she’s having”.
 The other: the line outside the door at the deli!

 When Clark Gable, the male lead of Gone with the Wind, was in Atlanta for the movie’s premiere in 1939, he visited the Cyclorama, a 360-degree panoramic oil painting that depicts the Civil War Battle of Atlanta.
 At the time, this was the largest oil painting in the world!
 Gable commented that the only way it could see improvement was if he was in it.
 It’s believed that after this remark was made, his face was added to one of the figures in the painting.